Suboxone

 In 1966, Buprenorphine was created to treat pain.
 The standard medical way to treat pain was via morphine; however, as we know, morphine is extremely addictive and has dangerous side effects.
 The goal of creating Buprenorphine was to achieve the pain-relieving effects without the harmful side effects.

-The drug works by binding to the same receptors that opiates bind to in the brain.
+Suboxone works by binding to the same receptors that opiates bind to in the brain.
 Replacing the opiate with suboxone on those receptors helps regulate the user’s brain chemistry.
+Suboxone takes effect very quickly - typically within 20-60 minutes after the first dose.
+Additionally, suboxone can block opiates for a minimum of 24 hours, and in some cases, as long as 60 hours!

 The drug comes in four different dosages, each stage helping the addicted individual wean themselves off of their dependence.
 A common issue when it comes to helping individuals with opiate addiction is keeping them to a consistent treatment plan.
 The way that suboxone effectiveness as a treatment for opioid dependence is tracked is based on how long individuals stay on the treatment.